La Manga Club

-La Manga Club is a sports and leisure resort located in the south-eastern region of Spain, Murcia, south of La Manga, and bordered by the Mar Menor and Calblanque Regional Park.
+La Manga Club is a sports and leisure resort located in the southeastern region of Murcia, Spain, south of La Manga and bordered by the Mar Menor and Calblanque Regional Park.
 The resort complex opened in 1972 and covers an area of 1,400 acres (560 ha).

 La Manga Club - The Resort, in fact resides within an area called Atamaria, and provides sporting services to an established and growing "Small Town" - The La Manga Club Community - LMCC.
 It comprises over 2,200 privately owned homes with growing resident population.
 Within LMCC there is a Church - St Teresa's, a Post Office and local Bank offices.

 Resort facilities

 Resort facilities include the Grand Hyatt La Manga Club Golf & Spa (formerly the Príncipe Felipe apartment hotel) three golf courses, 28 tennis courts, and eight football pitches, including the La Manga Club Ground and the La Manga Club Football Stadium.
 The resort has hosted the England national football team for pre-season training, the Spanish Open, and tennis tournaments including the Davis Cup and the Fed Cup.